Uyanide/dotfiles/README.md

 ## Wallpaper & Colortheme

-[A small utility](https://github.com/Uynide/Wallpaper_Chooser) from myself, which implements a Image Carousel with Qt Widgets, is used to select a wallpaper from the collection.
+[A small utility](https://github.com/Uyanide/Wallpaper_Chooser) from myself, which implements an Image Carousel with Qt Widgets, is used to select a wallpaper from the collection.
 Once selected, [a script](https://github.com/Uyanide/dotfiles/blob/main/.scripts/change-colortheme) will pick the most suitable primary color (so-called flavor) for the wallpaper from the Catppuccin Mocha palette.
 Many applications that can be configured with a colortheme will adhere the result (including most Qt6 apps via Kvantum and GTK3&4 apps via nwg-look).

-As for the wallpaper collection, see [backgrounds repo for personal use](https://github.com/Uyanide/backgrounds).
+As for my wallpaper collection, see [backgrounds repo for personal use](https://github.com/Uyanide/backgrounds).

 ## Rofi